drclaw1394/perl-socket-more-resolver/README.md

 ## API

-The API is focused on asyncrhonous usage.
+The API is focused on asynchronous usage.
 That means callbacks are used for reporting results and errors.

 ### getaddrinfo